This article is an edited version of the BigCommerce Support article "Connecting with Apple Pay".

 In order to enable Apple Pay on your BigCommerce store, your payment services provider (PSP, sometimes called merchant service provider or MSP) must support Apple Pay transactions.
 BigCommerce is unable to verify with your chosen payment gateway which PSP or MSP you use, and as such will allow the Apple Pay button to be enabled regardless of support.
 If you are using an unsupported PSP/MSP, Apple Pay payments will fail with the error "Payment Not Complete" on your BigCommerce store.

 We can do all this for you

-Just click the button below and fill in your details, then we’ll set up Apple Pay for you!
+Just click here and fill in your details, then we'll set up Apple Pay for you!